Monster parents: Traits

 Monster parents are often identified as meeting four criteria, according to many that come in contact with them.
 They are first identified as having an intense need to control their children.
 This causes the children to develop an inability to think for themselves.
 Next, they often force their children to take part in activities that they do not necessarily like.
 This includes taking extra classes on top of their normal ones, and participating in extracurricular activities that they are not interested in.
 Third, monster parents look at academics before anything else regarding their children.
 If their children do poorly in school, monster parents blame it on everything but the children.
 Lastly, monster parents think that their children are right in everything they do.
 According to them, they can do no wrong.

 Japan

 Naoki Oji, an education critic and former professor at Hosei University, mentions this "monster parents' phenomena" in a report based on a survey about monster parents in Japan (2007).
-He suggests that the construction of closer relationships between schools and community for better mutual understanding will be a solution to this problem since the lack of communication between teachers and parents is responsible for it.
+Since a lack of communication between teachers and parents is responsible for the "monster parents' phenomena", he suggests that constructing closer relationships between schools and community can be a solution to this problem by creating better mutual understanding.

-The survey was conducted in 2007 and number of respondents is 1247.
-The ratio of man and woman is 31.0% (man) against 68.6% (woman).
-12.3% of them are parents and most of the rest are who work in education or education-related occupations.
-He categorizes the monster parents in several types and analyses their psychological elements to be so.
+The survey was conducted in 2007 and 1247 people responded.
+31% of responders were men while 68.6% were women.
+12.3% of them are parents, and the majority of the rest are people who work in education or education-related occupations.
+He then later categorizes the monster parents in several types and analyses their psychological elements.